atwi/bio-age/README.md

-# 📱 Facial Age Estimator
+# 📱 TrueAge

-A Streamlit web application that estimates biological age from facial images using AI models.
+TrueAge uses advanced AI models to estimate your biological age and perceived age from a single facial photo.
+Upload your selfie to discover insights about your health and aging, powered by state-of-the-art deep learning and facial analysis technology.

 ## 🌟 Features

-- **Dual Age Estimation**: Uses both Harvard FaceAge and DeepFace models for accurate predictions
+- **Dual Age Estimation**: Uses both Harvard FaceAge (used by TrueAge) and DeepFace models for accurate predictions
 - **Face Detection**: Automatic face detection using MTCNN
 - **Mobile Optimized**: Responsive design for mobile devices
 - **Multiple Input Methods**: Upload images or take photos directly